Exenifix/AIAS/README.md

 1. Use `/whitelist template` or `/whitelist setcharacters` to set the allowed characters
 2. Activate the system with `/whitelist enable` (not recommended to turn on before setting the whitelisted characters)
 3. Set the ignored characters and roles with `/whitelist ignore` command group

+## Autoslowmode
+Autoslowmode helps to control the message flow in your channels by editing channel's slowmode based on amount of messages sent per certain interval! **Maximum 10 channels per server**

+### Commands
+There are only 2 commands: `/autoslowmode addchannel` to add a channel and `/autoslowmode removechannel`.

 ## NickFilter